hathibelagal-dev/instantpolyglot/docs/eng/Somali.md

   Meaning: Education is important

-- **Nin aad taqaan iyo tuug aadan aqoon midna ha rumaysan** (Don't trust a man you know or a thief you don't know)
+- **Nin aad taqaan iyo tuug aadan aqoon midna ha rumaysan** (Don’t trust a man you know or a thief you don’t know)
   Meaning: Be cautious in your dealings with others

 ## Colloquial Language